 It’s a big commitment though - you'll be jointly responsible for the mortgage payments.
 If one of you can't pay, you'll have to cover the cost.
 You also can't sell the property unless everyone on the mortgage agrees.

 If you need a mortgage but have a low deposit, it’s a really good idea to work with a specialist mortgage broker.
-A qualified mortgage advisor will have access to the lenders who’ll look at your application and consider your unique circumstances.
+Our Mortgage Experts have access to the lenders who’ll look at your application and consider your unique circumstances.
 They’ll help you through the entire journey, from application right through to completion.
 They know the market, and will make your application look as appealing as possible to lenders.
 Get started.